Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 a signed integer overflow because it is over the limit.
 However, if I make it unsigned, it can hold the value, then when I return it, it is multiplied by -1 which makes it -2147483648, which is within the limit of a signed int.

+101-keygen.c - This source file, was ...something.
+The first challenge I encountered was figuring out what kind of password the 101-crackme executable wanted.
+By decompiling the file, I found that the length of the password does not matter.
+The requirement is that the sum of the ASCII code of the characters in the password had to be 2772.
+So, by using an array to store the characters, I could check the sum, and alter them if needed using pointer arithmetic and dereference.